 So in terms of privacy, you’re in the right place with Ecosia.
 Want to know more about Ecosia’s privacy policy?
 Then listen the company’s podcast here.

-5. Other product: eco-friendly browser
+7. Other product: climate-aware browser

 In addition to its own search engine, Ecosia also features the Ecosia browser.
 By browsing, Ecosia generates solar energy.
 Also, this browser is said to be very privacy-friendly and shows mostly climate-conscious ads.